- Competitive Analysis

 - Commercial Services

+Once you’ve established the baseline of where your company stands, it’s time to get to work executing your plan.
 It doesn’t matter how great your strategy is—if you aren’t able to put your plan into action, there’s no way you’ll see the results you were hoping for.
 In fact, strategy implementation can be one of the biggest challenges a small business faces.
 The way I see it, the heart of your strategy isn’t the plan itself—it’s the execution.

 Here are five things you need to practice in order to get the execution down pat.

-1. Your Business Needs to be Findable
+1. Your Business Needs to be Findable online

-2. Accessibility Is Key
+2. Website Accessibility Is Key